mavyfaby/simple-calculator/README.md

 Beautiful Simple Calculator built with Java Swing

 Capable of doing:
-* Arithmetic operations on expressions
+* Evaluating arithmetic expressions with MDAS
 * Convert **Binary** to **Decimal**
 * Convert **Decimal** to **Binary**